 Asheet has deep expertise in financial services, having served clients that include universal banks, wholesale and retail banks, insurance and credit card companies, and wealth and asset managers.
 Client engagement topics have ranged from corporate strategy, organization, and marketing, to operations and technology, as well as risk and regulation, across the full range of wholesale and consumer financial products and services.

 Asheet has a B.S. in electrical engineering from Columbia University and an M.B.A. with high honors in finance and production management from the University of Chicago.
-He is currently on the board of the Asia Society and the former president and former board member of Partnership with Children, a nonprofit organization that serves at-risk children in New York City’s Public Schools.
+He is currently on the board of the Asia Society and the former president and former board member of Partnership with Children, a nonprofit organization that serves at-risk children in New York City's public schools.
+Additionally, he serves on the Columbia University's Engineering Board of Visitors.

-Hekia Parata has been the Minister of Education in New Zealand since 2011, after first entering Parliament in 2008.
+Hekia Parata served as the Minister of Education in New Zealand from 2011–2017, after first entering Parliament in 2008.
 Hekia grew up in a large family on the East Coast of New Zealand.
 She comes from an indigenous Māori background and is a fluent speaker of the Māori language.

 Hekia's belief in the transformative power of education came from personal experience.
 Her classroom education was enriched by a socially and culturally strong community, and a hard-working family with high expectations.